 616.5.5 STOP/SLOW Automated Flagger Assistance Devices (MUTCD 6E.05)

 Standard.
 A STOP/SLOW Automated Flagger Assistance Device (AFAD) (see EPG 616.5.4) shall include a STOP/SLOW sign that alternately displays the STOP (R1-1) face and the SLOW (W20-8) face of a STOP/SLOW paddle (see Fig. 616.8.10b - MT).

-The AFAD’s STOP/SLOW sign shall have an octagonal shape, shall be fabricated of rigid material, and shall be mounted with the bottom of the sign a minimum of 6 feet above the pavement on an appropriate support.
-The size of the STOP/SLOW sign shall be at least 36 x 36 inches with letters at least 8 inches high.
+The AFAD’s STOP/SLOW sign shall have an octagonal shape, shall be fabricated of rigid material, and shall be mounted with the bottom of the sign a minimum of 6 ft. above the pavement on an appropriate support.
+The size of the STOP/SLOW sign shall be at least 24 in. x 24 in. with letters at least 8 in. tall.
 The background of the STOP face shall be red with white letters and border.
 The background of the SLOW face shall be diamond shaped and orange with black letters and border.
 Both faces of the STOP/SLOW sign shall be retroreflectorized.

 The AFAD’s STOP/SLOW sign shall have a means to positively lock, engage, or otherwise maintain the sign assembly in a stable condition when set in the STOP or SLOW position.

 The AFAD’s STOP/SLOW sign shall be supplemented with active conspicuity devices by incorporating either:

 - A. White or red flashing lights within the STOP face and white or yellow flashing lights within the SLOW face meeting the provisions contained in EPG 616.5.3; or